ishaboo/ruby_starter/mud/ideas/active_record/README.md

 Adding maptiles into a single map and inventory_items into a single inventory is also an idea.

 Adding a alive true or bad column to the bot, pet and character models sounds like a good idea too.

+### Achievements

+Got the help menues cleaned, now it would be nice to move other output from controllers to views.

+Still need a shopkeeper...